Sustainability Highlights

 Contract Grower Programme – Irvine’s Zimbabwe

-Irvine’s continued its outgrower programme with 30 independent farmers who supply its processing plant with birds for slaughter.
-Of the broiler chickens processed at Irvine’s Zimbabwe 100% are grown by Contract Farmers.
+Irvine’s continued its outgrower programme with 31 independent farmers who supply its processing plant with 100% of birds for slaughter.

 -